 Through excellence in education, the Department of Counseling and Human Services prepares graduates to work as professional counselors who are able to integrate Marianist values related to promoting justice, peace, and human dignity as they serve in an increasingly pluralistic, changing, and global society.

-Through excellence in education, the mission of the Department of Counseling and Human Services is to prepare clinicians, educators, and researchers with the knowledge and skills needed to integrate Marianist values related to promoting justice, peace, and human dignity as they serve in an increasingly pluralistic, changing, and global society.
+Through excellence in education, the mission of the Department of Counseling and Human Services is to prepare graduates of the Counselor Education and Supervision doctoral degree to work as advanced clinicians, educators, supervisors, leaders, and researchers who are able to integrate Marianist values related to promoting justice, peace, and human dignity as they serve in an increasingly pluralistic, changing, and global society.

-The doctoral degree in Counselor Education and Supervision (CES) is designed as advanced “practitioner/researcher” degree.
+The doctoral degree in Counselor Education and Supervision (CES) is designed as advanced “practitioner/teacher/supervisor/leader/researcher” degree.
 Because of the nature of the respective field, the doctorate is not exclusively an “academic” degree.
-Our accrediting body, CACREP, require faculty members to provide mental health care services beyond their academic teaching responsibilities.
-This requirement exists because it is impossible to disconnect counseling theory from counseling practice.
-Therefore, the department understands that the conferring of a doctorate in counseling certifies that the individual has a thorough and expert knowledge of the theoretical and practical aspects of CES.
+Our accrediting body, CACREP, requires faculty members to be active in the counseling profession.
+Therefore, the department understands that the conferring of a Doctorate in Counselor Education and Supervision certifies that the individual has a thorough and expert knowledge of the theoretical and practical aspects of CES.
 Thus the emphasis on the scholarship of discovery and application.

 The Department thus recognizes the importance of the four areas of scholarship.
 It is also important to the Department that a spirit of collaboration and the fostering of relationships, which is key to the therapeutic process and central to the Mission of the university, be reflected in every aspect of the educational process and the evaluation of academic performance for promotion and tenure.
 The Department therefore encourages multiple authorship of journal articles, professional presentations, sponsoring of student research, shared research with other institutions, and other collaborative enterprises.
 Supervision and committee membership of dissertations is considered to be an important and valid component of scholarly activity, as well as any publications that might result.